keysor/Creating_Github_Hosted_Website/Conclusion.md

 [Or look at it yourself!](https://keysor.github.io/Wahlburgers-Beer-Menu/)

-If you'd like to see this tutorial but hosted via pages:
+If you'd like to see this tutorial but hosted via pages (just to show you that it can be done all in markdown), Click here!:
 [Tutorial](https://keysor.github.io/Creating_Github_Hosted_Website/)